LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ### LoopWorkspace

 The LoopWorkspace repository is the umbrella organization holding all the pieces needed to build the Loop app.
-Part of what LoopWorkspace provides is a list of pointers to a specific commit for each module used in the workspace.
+Part of what LoopWorkspace provides is a list of pointers to a specific commit for each of the Modules used in the workspace.

 * A commit is a specific version of code in a repository
-* A workspace is a grouping of several repositories (modules) into a complete package
+* A workspace is a grouping of several repositories (Modules) into a complete package
-* The workspace includes a list of the specific commit for each repository (module)
+* The workspace includes a list of the specific commit for each repository

-The steps given earlier on this page modifies the commit for the module that you change used by LoopWorkspace when it builds.

-* A commit to a module can be made without affecting the workspace
-* To update the workspace to use the new commit for a module, the list containing the specific commit for that repository (module) must also be updated
-    * This update is itself a commit to the workspace repository

-This allows a given module, say Loop, to be updated with a new commit; but that commit doesn't affect the Loop app that you build using LoopWorkspace.
-Once you change the LoopWorkspace to point to the new commit in Loop, then the Loop app you build
+You will be adding one or more code changes to the released (or dev) branch of LoopWorkspace using patch commands in the build_loop.yml file.
+Each patch repeats the small code change associated with each commit your make to your fork of a given Module.

 ### What are branches again?

-Branches indicate different version of code - this tutorial is pretty nice.
+Branches indicate different versions of the code.

-* The history required for the main branch (released code) is also present in the dev branch for the submodules
+* The history required for the main branch (released code) is also present in the dev branch for most of the submodules, with the possible exception of Loop which may have the release version tagged there, and not found in dev.
 * The commands listed earlier on this page are to assist you in creating your own branch and you will customize that branch
 * If you later want to modify your customization, start with the branch you already created and edit it